SeldonIO/alibi/doc/source/overview/high_level.md

 |                                                                                                                 | High dimensional feature spaces such as images need to be reduced to improve the runtime complexity     |
 |                                                                                                                 | Practitioners may need domain-specific knowledge to correctly sample from the conditional probability   |

+(contrastive-explanation-method-pertinent-positives)=

-### Contrastive Explanation Method (Pertinent Positives)
+#### Contrastive Explanation Method (Pertinent Positives)

 | Explainer           | Scope | Model types         | Task types     | Data types     | Use                                                                                             |
 |---------------------|-------|---------------------|----------------|----------------|-------------------------------------------------------------------------------------------------|
 | Pertinent Positives | Local | Black-box/White-box | Classification | Tabular, Image | Which set of features of a given instance is sufficient to ensure the prediction stays the same |

 Introduced by [Amit Dhurandhar, et al](https://arxiv.org/abs/1802.07623), a Pertinent Positive is the subset of features of an instance that still obtains the same classification as that instance.
-These differ from [anchors](#anchors) primarily in the fact that they aren't constructed to maximize coverage.
+These differ from [anchors](anchors) primarily in the fact that they aren't constructed to maximize coverage.
 The method to create them is also substantially different.
 The rough idea is to define an **absence of a feature** and then perturb the instance to take away as much information as possible while still retaining the original classification.
 Note that these are a subset of